YuantianDing/Synthphonia/docs/artifact.md

 The easiest way to build this artifact is to use our alpine VM images at [Release Page](https://github.com/YuantianDing/Synthphonia/releases).
 Simply load this image to VM manager like VirtualBox, and select the desired computational resouces to run this artifact.

 The VM will open an SSH port at 2222.
 You can simply connect to this port and run `~/artifact/scripts/alpine-setup.sh` to build all the solvers.
-The process will take nearly 10 minutes on a 16 cpus virtual machine.
+The process will take nearly 10 minutes on a 16-cpu virtual machine.

 You can also download all `artifact.zip` without the VM image at our [Release Page](https://github.com/YuantianDing/Synthphonia/releases), here we scratch the steps to build the artifact.
 You can also refer to `~/artifact/scripts/alpine-setup.sh` for detailed commands.